A research done by Juniece Skinner, Mathematics Methodology student at IUC.

 Utilitarianism can be discussed as morally right based on the culture and religion of issue deemed discussing.
 In every decision, there is a consequence.
 In making a decision one has to think about the consequences.
 In utilitarianism, consequentialism is strength, because it is only natural to weigh your consequences when it comes to making a decision.
 The theory is subjective and relative and so remains flexible and applicable to the greatest number of people.

-According to the Ediger (1994), “In teaching mathematics humans need to reduce the inequalities, in the amount of qualified mathematics teachers and the disparity in the learning opportunities in the classroom."
-He states that the bias belief that males do better at mathematics than girls must be removed under the utilitarian approach.”
-Utilitarian provided equality learning for all in mathematics ensuring that all or most pupils’ grasping of the subject.
+According to the Ediger (1994), “In teaching mathematics humans need to reduce the inequalities, in the amount of qualified mathematics teachers and the disparity in the learning opportunities in the classroom.
+The bias belief that males do better at mathematics than girls must be removed under the utilitarian approach.”
+It is shown that the utilitarian approach provided equality learning for all in mathematics ensuring that all or most pupils’ grasping of the subject.
 He further stated that, “In mathematics using utilitarian approach, grouping can be encouraged but with no homogeneous grouping, but heterogeneous grouping of pupils-gifted.”

 Ernst (1991) as cited in Edger (1994) states that “ a teacher working from a multicultural, social-reconstructionist approach attempts to create a learning environment that is as demanding and open as the power asymmetries of the classroom allow, but with explicit recognition of this asymmetry.
 He suggested that genuine discussion between students and the teacher with pedagogical process that stress the following: Cooperative group work, projects and problems solving to promote engagement and mastery.
 Finally, autonomous projects, problem posing, and investigative work,to afford pupil opportunities for self-directed and personally relevant activities.”